n1crack/vuefinder/docs/getting-started/installation.md

 ## Localization Setup

-VueFinder supports multiple languages.
+VueFinder supports multiple languages with a reactive i18n system powered by `nanostores`.
 By default, it uses English, but you can add more languages:

 ### Manual Import